palonso444/MineMadness/README_debugging.md

 Objects:
 Ensure fadingtokens are shown when using objects and when effect fades.
 Print stats when using objects and when effect fades and ensure they are modified as they should be.

+if an effect is triggered (like drink coffee) and monsters are gone before it fades, it never fades